As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The old saying that practice makes perfect applies here, and the ideal techniques and talents needed are firm touch but not pressure, which you develop over time.

-Whether you use hand tools, rotary tools, or a cabbing machine, cutting the opal to the desired shape should be reasonably simple.
+Cutting the opal to the desired shape should be reasonably simple whether you use hand tools, rotary tools, or a cabbing machine.
 By hand or machine polishing the opal using Oxides or Diamond Pastes, the ultimate result should be an outstanding opal with excellent color flare.

 TIP: Opal is a one-of-a-kind, precious gemstone.
 Find out the key factors that determine opal’s value in the article below: